gilbertw1/better-jumper/Readme.md

 list is maintained for each individual buffer.
 Conversly, if the value is `'window` then the jump list is maintained per window and will operate across buffers in that window.

+While in the `'window` context, jump lists are stored as persistent window parameters and can be saved and restored along with the window configuration using something like `desktop` or `persp-mode`.
+This is the default context.

+While in the `'buffer` context, jump lists are maintained using buffer-local variables and can optionally by saved using `savehist`.

 #### New Window Behavior  (`better-jumper-new-window-behavior`)